 “Always looking for a ride up to the mountain.
 Kirkwood, Heavenly, Northstar.
 Epic Local Pass holder.
 My family owns a cabin about an hour away (depending on conditions).
 I like to leave the Bay Area Thursday evenings, stay at the cabin, ski Fridays and Saturdays and be home by Sundays.
 Can definitely host at the cabin.
 Rustic, but sleeps 3 comfortably.
 Can meet at any BART station for ride share.” – Josh

 “Hi, I’m from Sonoma and work as a Chef.
 Been skiing Tahoe my whole life; have a family cabin on Donner.
-Currently living in Sonoma and ski primarily midweek, storm chaser looking to connect with same, all business; got a Sugar Bowl pass.” – Brannon
+Currently living in Sonoma and skiing primarily midweek, storm chaser looking to connect with the same, all business; got a Sugar Bowl pass.” – Brannon

 Why are new members required to send in a self-intro as part of SnowPals’ new member application?